Every well balanced yoga practice combines elements of movement, breath and relaxation.

 What are the effects?

 Pranayama is a practice for everyone who wants to improve their breathing patterns.
-You will learn how to breathe through the and induce states of relaxation whenever you want.
+You will learn how to breathe through the nose and induce the states of relaxation whenever you want.
 It is a great practice for everyone who wants to concentrate better and stay calm even when the world is falling apart.
 Accroding to the philosophy of yoga to achieve the perfect harmony in life we need to balance two aspects: tension and relaxation - and breath control gives us that opportunity.

 What is Yoga Nidra?